Mansour: Biden’s Energy Policies Could Kill 160,000 Michigan Jobs, Decimate Auto Manufacturing, and Create California-Style Rolling Blackouts

 In 2015, the private equity firm of Joe Biden’s son, Hunter Biden, partnered with a Chinese military contractor to acquire Henniges Automotive, another Michigan-based company.
 Henniges created dual-use military technology that China’s communist regime wanted.
 Despite all the red-flags that this sensitive technology would end up in the hands of China’s military, the Obama-Biden administration approved the company’s sale.

-Leaving aside the former administration’s gross negligence in handing over American taxpayer-funded research to our enemies, Biden’s energy policies would be disastrous for American auto workers because he does not recognized China as a threat or understand how to fight or win a trade war to protect American jobs.
+Leaving aside the former administration’s gross negligence in handing over American taxpayer-funded research to our enemies, Biden’s energy policies would be disastrous for American auto workers because he does not recognize China as a threat or understand how to fight and win a trade war to protect American jobs.

-A Biden-led administration’s rapid push towards an all-electric future would rob U.S. autoworkers of the advantage of experience and U.S. auto plants of the advantage of previously built manufacturing capacity.
+A Biden-led administration’s rapid push towards an all-electric future would rob U.S. auto workers of the advantage of experience and U.S. auto plants of the advantage of previously built manufacturing capacity.
 Biden’s rapid push towards EV would tempt American automakers to train workers in China and invest in new plants there — a temptation that would likely be fostered by almost unlimited state subsidies from the Chinese regime and one-way trade barriers that make it easier to sell cars in the U.S. and China if they are made in China.
 Given time and a Trump administration’s protections of U.S. manufacturing, U.S. automakers could be incentivized to train American workers to build EVs and invest in U.S. capacity.
 Rushed and without tariffs, most of this will likely end up in China — just like all the rest of American manufacturing thanks to decades of failed trade policies like Joe Biden’s.

 None of this really helps the environment.

-And, as noted, any environmental benefit gained from Biden’s EV push is nullified by the need to charge them on the existing fossil fuel-based power grid, not to mention the environmental problems associated with mining the minerals needed to make electric batteries and the unresolved issue of how to safely recycle these batteries.
+As noted, any environmental benefit gained from Biden’s electric vehicle push is nullified by the need to charge EV batteries on the existing fossil fuel-based power grid, not to mention the environmental problems associated with mining the minerals needed to make these batteries and the unresolved issue of how to safely recycle them.

 Simply put, EVs are not “zero emission” vehicles.
 They are powered by our fossil fuel burning electric grid.